How To Undo Changes In WordPress

 The WordPress Trash feature allows you to remove items without permanently deleting them.
 Items that are moved to the trash can be restored within 30 days from when the item was initially trashed.
 However, after 30 days, the item is permanently deleted.
 If your post has been removed by an authorized user, it might be gone permanently.
 Be careful when giving user privileges.

 The WP Engine platform has an automatic backup feature to help ensure that your posts and pages are kept safe.
 Within the WP Engine User Portal there are Backup Points for Site Backups.
-These backup points contain your environment’s database and all theme, plugin, uploads, and core files.
+These backup points contain your environment’s database and all WordPress themes, WordPress plugins, uploads, and WordPress core files.

 Content Versioning For Multiple Users